 Clients are already notoriously difficult to impress, so what’s an agency to do when spends have been lowered or paused across multiple accounts with little to no notice?

-The toughest part of running paid search and other performance marketing campaigns during COVID-19 isn’t the drop in spend itself; being asked to do more with less is something all agencies are accustomed to.
+The toughest part of running paid search and other performance marketing campaigns during a crisis isn’t the drop in spend itself; being asked to do more with less is something all agencies are accustomed to.

 It’s the lack of a clear solution or roadmap to recovery.